Cairina moschata (Linnaeus, 1758)

 No population estimates are available.
 Birds that live in a semi-wild state are bolstered by birds that escape from captivity or are illegally released.
 They are the second-most commonly kept species of duck in New Zealand (after mallards).

-Ecological and biological impacts
+Ecological and economic impacts

 Muscovy ducks are not known to have any negative ecological or biological impacts.
 Because of their grazing habits, it is possible they would cause damage to pastures if they were to increase in numbers.
 They are not protected.